 - Applicant provides an intentionally misleading statement on application or Personal History Statement.

 - Applicant fails to return completed Personal History Statement by due date

 - Applicant is ten (10) minutes or more late for interview without notifying the Police Department of such tardiness (exceptions may be made for certain emergencies).

 - Applicant has been convicted of a DWI within the past ten (10) years; no more than one (1) conviction total.

 - Applicant interferes, obstructs or otherwise causes influence in the background process

-Effective February 2011 any applicant that fails the Oral Board, Background Investigation, Psychological Examination, Polygraph Examination, or Medical/Drug Testing will be disqualified from testing for 1 year. (amended June 3rd 2014)
+Effective February 2011 any applicant that fails the Oral Board, Background Investigation, Psychological Examination, Polygraph Examination, or Medical/Drug Testing will be disqualified from testing for one year.
+(Amended June 3, 2014)

 For additional information or questions contact: